BenjaminTuckerInstitute/Liberty/10/1/liberty.md

 Common sense forbid!

-But whether you wish it or not, whether you approve of it or not, goon, even sooner than it would appear possible, *ça ira*, that will come.
+But whether you wish it or not, whether you approve of it or not, soon, even sooner than it would appear possible, *ça ira*, that will come.

 **John Beverley Robinson.**